Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 WINK: Honestly like friendship takes a little bit more effort?
 Like you really gotta get to know each other and spend some time and ask questions…

-PLECK: You guys just told me dust is the key to having friendships.
+PLECK: You guys just told me that doing dust is the key to having friendships.

 SAMMO: You don’t know our birthday, so how can we be friends?